Definable decompositions for graphs of bounded linear cliquewidth: Proof of the Definable Order Lemma

+With solitary paths understood, we can further extend our interpretation of the block order.
+In this subsection we will do it for {\em{clusters}}, which are sets of the connected components of the social graph that can be linked using solitary paths.

-With all the tools gathered, we can extend further our interpretation of the block order.
-First, we say that two connected components $C$ and $D$ of the social graph $M$ are {\em{close}} if there is a solitary path in $H$ that starts in a vertex of $U_C$ and ends in a vertex of $U_D$.
+We say that two connected components $C$ and $D$ of the social graph $M$ are {\em{close}} if there is a solitary path in $H$ that starts in a vertex of $U_C$ and ends in a vertex of $U_D$.
 Consider a graph with the connected components of $M$ as the vertex set, where two components are considered adjacent whenever they are close.
-The connected components of this graph will be called {\em{clusters}}, and we identify each cluster $A$ with the union of sets $U_C$ for $C$ belonging to $A$.
-For a cluster $A$, by $\bkleq_A$ we denote the restriction of the block order $\bkleq$ to the vertices of $A$.
+The connected components of this graph will be called {\em{clusters}}, and we identify each cluster $A$ with the union of the sets $U_C$ for $C$ belonging to~$A$.
+For a cluster $A$, by $\bkleq_A$ we denote the restriction of the block order $\bkleq$ to the vertices of~$A$.

-\begin{lemma} For a cluster $A$, the interpretation complexity of $\bkleq_A$ over $\Ha$ is at most $3|\Cells|$. \end{lemma} \begin{proof} Take any vertices $u,v\in A$; we want to encode the check whether $u\bkleq v$ using an \mso formula.
-Suppose then that $u\in G_s$ and $v\in G_t$.